vitalets/global-cache/README.md

 # @vitalets/global-cache

-> Key-value cache for sharing data between parallel workers.
+> Key-value cache for sharing data between parallel workers and subsequent runs.

 With global cache, the first worker that requests a value becomes responsible for computing it.
 Others wait until the result is ready — and all workers get the same value.
-The value is cached in memory or on the file system and reused by later workers and even across test runs.
+The value is cached in memory or on the file system and reused by later workers and test runs.

 ## Index
 <details>